Left-Wing Campaigns and the Race Against Biden

 You can't construct your race.

+And then that means you're perpetually victimized.
 It can be Oprah, you can be LeBron, you can be the Obamas, you can be Eric Colder, but you are a victim.

 Okay, we get that.

+But when you get people very wealthy, it's a little uneasy.
 So when Michelle Obama goes over, you remember over to Germany and how much was she getting?
+It was $12,000 a minute, I think.

 Staggering.

+Yeah, staggering if you can get it.
 And she was going to speak on diversity.

 Oh, not on equity.
+Remember that?
+It was diversity, inclusion.

 She dropped out.

+part of the triad, the Holy Trinity, equity.
 And so they don't want to talk about equity and they've dropped class.

 It's not race, class, gender.

 there's a lot of people in all different walks of life, different races that are doing very well, and race is no longer a barometer of oppression.
+It is an

-economic or elsewhere or otherwise, but it is an indemnity policy that if a person self-declares that their primary
+economic or elsewhere. or otherwise, but it is an indemnity policy that if a person self-declares that their primary

 signature is race, that's incidental.
+It's not incidental.

-It's not incidental, it's essential to whom they are,
+It's essential to whom they are,

 then they feel that they have a blank check to say outrageous stuff.
+Whether that's a glider that symbolizes somebody machine gunning down children in Israel, that's okay.

+Or Dave Chappelle talks about space Jews or, you know, all of this stuff.
 And I think it's not good for that DEI agenda because people are saying, you know what?

-This anti-Semitism is not the old white, you know, the Rothschilds control everything, the Jews, all that stuff, Father Coughlin, Lindbergh, that's over.
+This anti-Semitism is not the old white, you know, the Rothschilds control everything, the Jews,

 This is a left-wing

+They don't.
 And you saw that.

 She says, please, sir, can my daughter and I go

+through the bike?
+He says, go around.
 She said, the traffic's very dangerous.

-And he starts ranting and raving.
+And he starts ranting and babing.

 And then we had the

 Hispanic guy that broke into a Los Angeles Jewish home.
+Did you see that?
+And terrorized the father and four children.

-But there is something when you tell a particular group that you are a permanent victim and no one dare says that
+But there is something, when you tell a particular group that you are a permanent victim and no one dare says that

-you yourself are racist, theme houses, separate graduation, that's a very dangerous thing to do.
+you yourself are racist, theme houses, separate graduation, that's a very dangerous thing to do because they feel they can say anything

-that is racist or biased or anti-Semitic, and there will be no repercussions.
+that is racist or biased or anti-Semitic and there will be no repercussions.

-Aaron Powell, Victor, do you think there's some
+Victor, do you think there's some

-Jewish America, philanthropic, political, back, you know, decades, very supportive of minorities,
+amount of resentment here?
+I mean, I'm speaking very broad generalities, right?
+Jewish America, philanthropic, political, back, you know, decades,

 lower